IamGuneet/IamGuneet/README.md

 ## Here's a glimpse about me!

 ### About Me
--  Currently into Dev-Ops , Data Analytics and Cloud-computing
+-  Currently into Data Analytics and AI/ML .
+I have worked on projects with skills mentioned

 ### Skills